 Implementation

-After complete installation and necessary configuration of the components required for this Thesis work, a simple topology with four Open vSwitches and routers was created in the GNS3 application.
+After complete installation and necessary configuration of the components required for this Thesis work, a topology with four Open vSwitches and routers was created in the GNS3 application.
 For testing purpose of the routers are deployed at the far ends of the topology.

 In GNS3, to connect any network device to the SDN controller a NAT interface is used.
 A L2 switch (Switch1 in Figure 4.2) is used so that all devices can be directly connected to the NAT interface with just single interface.
 SDN controller used here is ONOS controller.